Sh3llcod3/Memecrypt/README.md

 # Memecrypt
-Memecrypt is a recreational encryption tool for encrypting and sending messages and memes between your friends.
+Memecrypt is an encryption tool designed for recreational use, with the purpose of encrypting and sending messages and memes between your friends.
 It features a substitution cipher that is capable of encrypting and decrypting text based data from a string, an URL or a local file and a hash function that can hash input strings.

 ![GitHub forks](https://img.shields.io/github/forks/Sh3llcod3/Memecrypt.svg?style=for-the-badge&label=Fork)